Terminal1337/tempmail-python/README.md

-Start The Repo Quick Or you wont be a 1337 coder
+Star The Repo Quick Or you wont be a 1337 coder

 [+] git clone https://github.com/Terminal1337/tempmail-python.git